 “Ride Your Bike Safely: Always wear your helmet.
 Make sure to buckle your chin strap.
 Only ride with an adult.
 Don’t ride on the street.
 Ride on bike paths, in parks, or on the sidewalk,” Chuggington Safety Program.

-Focus on driving, avoid distractions, such as, making phone calls,checking emails, listening to loud music, smoking, eating, drinking, etc.
+Focus on driving, avoid distractions, such as, making phone calls, , texting, checking emails, listening to loud music, smoking, eating, drinking, etc.

 Wear your seat belt and make sure all passengers buckle up, too.

-Don't drive when you are too tired, get some sleep!
+Don’t drive when you are too tired, rest and get some sleep!

 Be extra careful in bad weather.
 If you’re driving through fog, heavy rain, a snow storm or on icy roads, be extra cautious.
 Turn on headlights, wipers, and defroster to increase visibility and reduce your speed.

-Keep your vehicle in good operating condition and safe to drive by having it properly maintained.A properly maintained vehicle will run better, cheaper (it will always get better fuel efficiency and help you avoid costly major repairs), reduce emissions, last longer and keep you safer.
+Keep your vehicle in good operating condition and safe to drive by having it properly maintained.A properly maintained vehicle will run better, cheaper (it will always get better fuel efficiency and help you avoid costly major repairs later on), reduce emissions, last longer, and keep you safer.